qragsda80/Engineering_4_Notebook/README.md

 ### Assignment Description

 We are adding on to the previous code.
 This time, you will use a button to initiate the countdown.
+You are still counting down to liftoff and the LEDs are blinking every second.

 ### Evidence